How do you report a personal data breach?

 - 25 – 39 (general obligations of processors and controllers);

 - 43 (certification bodies).

-- The higher of €20 million or 4% of annual global turnover for infringement of articles:
+Fines of up to €20 million or 4% of annual global turnover can be issued for infringements of articles:

 As well as the power to issue fines, the supervisory authority (the ICO (Information Commissioner’s Office) in the UK) has the power to “impose a temporary or definitive limitation including a ban on processing” (Article 58(2)(f)) – in other words, it can stop organisations processing personal data altogether, effectively shutting them down.